jonathanhogg/flitter/docs/canvas3d.md

 Beyond this single attribute, the `!canvas3d` node combines the functionality of [transforms](#transforms), [render groups](#render-groups) and [cameras](#cameras).
-All of the attributes listed below for those nodes is also supported on the `!canvas3d` node.
+All of the attributes listed below for those nodes are also supported on the `!canvas3d` node.

 ## Transforms

-The `!transform` node applies changes the local transformation matrix that defines the coordinate system for all of the enclosed nodes.
+The `!transform` node applies changes to the local transformation matrix that defines the coordinate system for all of the enclosed nodes.
 The supported attributes are: